-Students with pink eye (conjunctivitis), flu, or other communicable diseases must be excluded from school until symptoms are no longer apparent.
+Students with Covid, pink eye (conjunctivitis), flu, or other communicable diseases must be excluded from school for 5 days or until symptoms are no longer apparent.
 Should you think that your child has contracted a contagious disease (pink eye, measles, chickenpox, etc.) please advise the school office immediately.
 Do NOT send your child to school if you have suspicions that the child has a contagious disease.
 Contact the doctor and if the suspicion has been confirmed, please relay that information to the school office as well.